top of page

 Medicinal, Edible and Other Uses:

 Young leaves can be used in teas and soups, while the starchy roots can be used like a parsnip.
-Both contain tannins which act as an astringent for diarrhea, sore throats (mouthwash/gargle), wounds (poultice), and general well-being, while also holding historical uses for good luck, warding off evil, and even love potions.
+Leaves and roots contain tannins that act as an astringent for diarrhea, sore throats (mouthwash/gargle), wounds (poultice), and general well-being.
+The plant was historically used for good luck, warding off evil, and love potions.

 Cinquefoil, Prairie, Drymocallis arguta